C0d1ngd3v3l0pm3nt/airbnb-clone-project/README.md

 ### Using HTTPS
 - This would help prevent attacks from any third party as the dat is sent from the client's device to the servers.
 ## CI/CD Pipeline Overview
+- CI/CD pipelines help develop a feedback loop that enables faster deployment of changes to an app as well as making these deployments more reliable.
+  ### Github Actions
+- This could be used to run tests on the written code as well as build complete projects.
+Anything made or changed can then be saved to the cloud